Are you seeking tips to running a 5k faster? If so, welcome to rundreamachieve.

 This is among the best tips to running a 5K faster that I can share.

-I have been running for 22 years and still seek out mentors who have run faster then me.
+I have been running for over 30 years and still seek out mentors who have run faster than I.

 I read everything I can on racing strategies, nutrition, mindset.